epfl-si/loginfirst/README.md

 # How It Works

-The seerver rejects any and all method and subscription calls that are not whitelisted are rejected immediately (i.e. no server-side [DDP message reordering](https://docs.meteor.com/api/methods.html#DDPCommon-MethodInvocation-unblock) takes place), unless and until the user is logged in.
+The server rejects any and all method calls and subscription requests (unless whitelisted), and rejects them promptly (i.e. no server-side [DDP message reordering](https://docs.meteor.com/api/methods.html#DDPCommon-MethodInvocation-unblock) takes place), unless and until the user is logged in.

-As far as subscriptions are concerned, the Meteor client-side runtime does subscribe to a handful of them automagically as soon as the app starts, and some of your app's widgets probably also do.
-All of these subscriptions will get a `nosub` DDP response before login completes — Which this is harmless, because client-side Meteor already knows to retry all subscriptions whenever it sees `Meteor.userId` changing (and that piece of information is sent over DDP *without* clients having to subscribe to it).
-Also, the `meteor.loginServiceConfiguration` subscription is whitelisted, which leavs your app free to display a login prompt as usual, and then call the `login` method.
+As far as subscriptions are concerned, the Meteor client-side runtime does subscribe to a handful of them automagically as soon as the app starts, and some of your app's widgets might do same.
+All of these subscriptions will get a `nosub` DDP response before login completes — Which is harmless, because client-side Meteor already knows to retry all subscriptions whenever it sees `Meteor.userId` changing (and that piece of information is sent over DDP *without* clients having to subscribe to it).
+Also, the `meteor.loginServiceConfiguration` subscription is whitelisted by defaults, which allows your app to display a login prompt as usual, prior to calling the `login` method.

-If you need to call a Meteor method before the standard `login` method (which should be fairly unusual), make sure to whitelist it (see above).
+If you need to call a DDP *method* before `login` (which should be fairly unusual), make sure to whitelist it (see above).